abdm64/mongo-typescript/Readme.md

 The application architecture contain 2 part

 - express Nodejs application written in typescript that connect to mongodb to preform a CRUD Operations
-- the api get all the information from the  request to preform CRUD operation to the database ( see the api docs on /docs)
+- the api get all the information from the  request to preform CRUD operation to the database ( see the api documentation  on /docs)